teamsentiorobotics-svg/World-Robot-Olympiad---Team-Sentio-/README.md

 Encoder rotation is not identical to physical vehicle displacement.

-Wheel slip, tyre deformation, transmission play and surface conditions can all cause body travel to differ from shaft-based estimates.
+Wheel slip, tyre deformation, drivetrain play and surface conditions can all cause body movement to differ from shaft-based estimates.

 ---

 # 4. Main Electronics

-The current computing platform is:
+The main computing platform is:

 ```text
 Raspberry Pi 5
 4 GB RAM
 ```

-The current robot includes:
+Current major hardware includes:

 | Qty. | Component | Function |
 |---:|---|---|